Jyan94/gp/libs/cassandra/dailyProphet/README.md

       contestant instance's wagers and predictions array
-      for example the 0th element athlete corresponds to the 0th element wager and 0th element prediction */
+      for example the 0th element athlete corresponds to the 0th element wager and 0th element prediction

+      the same index strategy applies to gameCOntestId */
     athletes: list of stringified athlete objects:
     {
       athleteId: uuid of athlete
       athleteName: name of athlete,
-      gameContestId: integer (0 - numGames in contest) to index into games map,
+      gameContestId: integer (0 - numGames in contest) to index into games list,
       gameId: uuid for game,
       isOnHomeTeam: boolean,
       position: string for position,